avaneev/prvhash/README.md

 bit-mixers/shufflers: the hashword array can be seen as a "working buffer" whose state is passed back into the "bivariable shuffler" continuously, and the new shuffled values stored in this working buffer for the next pass.

+In general, PRVHASH core function represents a "building block" that permits design of practically any entropy-generating constructs.

 ## PRNG Period Assessment ##